 Hypersalivation, also known as sialorrhea or ptyalism, is when a person has too much saliva in their mouth.
-It can result in saliva from the mouth spilling over the bottom lip, known as drooling.
+It can result in drooling.
+Possible causes range from using dentures to a jaw fracture.

 Depending on the cause, hypersalivation can either be constant or intermittent.
 It can also be temporary or chronic.
 Often, it can cause a person social anxiety.